-The charitable purposes of the Trust, its position within the collegiate University, and its reach into the broader learning life of the Church all provide the opportunity for creative and innovative interventions which can have a real impact on learning and practice throughout those institutions and in wider society.
+The charitable purposes of the Trust, its position within a collegiate university, and its reach into the broader learning life of the Church all provide the opportunity for creative and innovative interventions which have a real impact on learning and practice throughout those institutions and in wider society.
 Year on year we have achieved a broader reach and greater impact and this review will give you a helpful impression of that.

-In the past year, we have launched this website to share more about the breadth of our activities, to encourage further engagement with our work amongst our key partners, to extend our impact beyond those with whom we already work, and to support the delivery of our charitable objects.
+This website also shares more about the breadth of our activities to encourage further engagement with our work amongst our key partners, to extend our impact beyond those with whom we already work, and to support the delivery of our charitable objects.
 We have also produced printed materials which sit alongside this and which are available from the college offices.

-The activities of the Trust are described in the following pages under these headings.
+Click the dropdown headings below to find out more about the activities of the Trust in the 2019-20 year.
 Thank you for taking an interest in the Southlands Methodist Trust.
 Please do contact the Trustees if you would like to work with us and help shape what we become in future years.